Below we’ve put together a number of steps you can take to improve your framerate in No Man’s Sky.

-(Please note, some unofficial mods may impact performance.
+(Please note, mods may impact performance.
 If you have any mods installed and you’re having issues, we’d recommend removing them to see if there’s any improvement).

 1: Please ensure that you have the latest drivers installed for your Graphics Card, this also goes for those that use onboard Graphics such as Intel HD.